 Diane and I have three young wheelwright / restorers.
 Maybe they’re not so young any more, but they have been accustomed to the life in a wheelwright’s shop.
 Brett, our oldest, (in the middle) at 34, looks a bit different now.
 Nate, on the right, is a real helper and does much more now at 32.
 Janelle, now 30, still looks up to her brothers, just like she’s doing here.

 Brett thought he would try his hand at the wheelwright trade at an early age.

-Brett is now employed as a mechanical engineer by Caterpillar, in Minneapolis, MN and married Annamarie in July, 2009; Nate is a roofing contractor in Bozeman, MT. and married Brittany in September, 2008, and Janelle is working and going to school in Austin, TX.
-She is taking welding and forging at a community college there.
+Brett is now employed as a mechanical engineer by Caterpillar, in Minneapolis, MN and married Annamarie in July, 2009; Nate is a roofing contractor in Bozeman, MT. and married Brittany in September, 2008, and Janelle is working in Austin, TX.
+She has taken welding and forging at a community college there.
 She loves the forging, so who knows maybe she’ll come back and help in the shop.
 Wishful thinking, I suppose.

 I’ve always been one for figuring things out, and willing to listen, and this has been a great help through the years.
 We are witnessing the passing of a generation who lived what we play with and it has been many an Old Timer who has relayed stories of “I remember when…” that has brought me many a tip or procedure.
 Thanks!
 I’ll try to pass it on through my work.